Victron MPPT Charge Controllers are Professional Grade

-Solar panels generate a voltage and current that vary widely depending on the sunshine available.
-But a battery needs a steady electricity supply at the correct voltage and current to charge appropriately.
-A charge controller takes the solar panel’s electricity and adjusts the voltage and current to best charge the battery.
-A solar charge controller inputs the variable power coming from the solar panels and turns it into a steady flow to charge the battery.
-A charge controller also knows when the battery is fully charged, reducing or stopping the electricity flow.
+Solar panels generate a voltage and current that vary widely depending on the amount of sunshine available.
+But a battery needs the correct voltage and current to charge safely.
+A charge controller takes the solar panel’s electricity and adjusts the voltage and current to charge the battery most effectively.
+A solar charge controller inputs the variable power from the solar panels and turns it into a steady flow to charge the battery.
+A charge controller also knows when the battery is fully charged and reduces or stops the flow of electricity.

 MPPT or PWM

-Of the two types, the MPPT controller does a much better job of extracting the maximum power from the solar panels over a broader range of sunlight conditions and solar panel types.
+Of the two types, an MPPT controller does a much better job of extracting more power from solar panels across a broader range of sunlight conditions and panel types.
 When the sun shines brightly and the system components are well-matched, a PWM controller system is about as efficient as an MPPT system.
 To learn more about how an MPPT controller works, click here.

-Besides being more efficient, MPPT controllers are more flexible.
-They can adapt solar panel output voltages that differ from the nominal battery charging voltages.
-MPPT controllers are better for higher power systems.
-They are less efficient than PWM controllers for simple designs with only a few panels.
+In addition to being more efficient, MPPT controllers are more flexible.
+They can adapt to solar panel output voltages that differ from the nominal battery charging voltages.
+They can be programmed to charge different battery chemistries.
+Many can be managed remotely from your phone.
+MPPT controllers are better suited for higher-power systems.

 The main disadvantage of MPPT controllers is their cost.
 A 30-amp MPPT controller can cost three times as much as a 30-amp PWM controller.
 This has less impact on the total cost for larger systems.